Flood is said to be a natural disaster and Saudi city Jeddah has faced two disastrous floods in November 2009 and January 2011.

 Not only this, it was said that almost 30,000 vehicles were swept away and more tragic to hear many victims drowned with their cars.
 Moreover, millions of Riyals infrastructure got damaged.
 Business losses were estimated in billions of riyals.

 Soon after the flood passed Jeddah, a supreme committee was formed to investigate and find out who caused this disaster.
-This committee continued its operation for a long time and finally arrested a large number of businessmen and officials.
+This committee continued its operation for a long time and finally arrested a large number of businessmen and officials including princess.
 Some government employees also faced charges.

-As we are aware of the anti-corruption committee Chaired by Crown Prince with the membership of Chairman of the Monitoring and Investigation Commission, Chairman of the national anti-corruption Authority, Chief of the General Audit Bureau, Attorney General and the Head of State Security, announced to re-open the file of Jeddah Flood 2009 and investigate to find the main cause of this disastrous flood.
+The anti-corruption committee Chaired by Crown Prince announced to re-open the file of Jeddah Flood 2009 and investigate to find the main cause of this disastrous flood.

 This committee was formed to investigate corruption which detained 11 Princes, 4 sitting ministers and tens of former ministers in Corruption probe.
 The investigation is expected to review these trials and summon hundreds of senior officials in government sectors who are involved in this case.